Camp Includes Me!

 Cheley Colorado Camps accept children regardless of race, color, sex, gender identity and expression, sexual orientation, disability (assuming the disability permits safe participation in the Cheley Experience), faith or religion, cultural observance, national or ethnic origin, family status, appearance, body type/size, educational background, and any other category people use to define themselves or others.

 Youth of all gender identities are welcome at camp!
 At Cheley Colorado Camps, we serve transgender, genderqueer, gender fluid, nonbinary, agender, and gender nonconforming campers.
-While camp is traditionally divided by sex—and units are single-gender (male- or female-identified)—we know that our community of campers and staff includes gender identities that do not fall into these binaries and that a camper’s gender identity may not match their sex assigned at birth.
+While camp has historically been and remains divided by sex—and units are single-gender (male- or female-identified)—we know that our community of campers and staff includes gender identities that do not fall into these binaries and that a camper’s gender identity may not match their sex assigned at birth.
 We strive to make our campers and staff feel comfortable and validated, regardless of their gender.

 In line with our camp values, we ask that everyone at Cheley respects each other’s gender identity, including their name and pronouns.
 Any transgender or gender-expansive individual who wishes to keep their gender identity private has the right to do so, and we will not share that information with anyone except medical staff when appropriate.
 Our staff are also trained to handle any situation of bias and bullying; harassment, including hate speech, intentional misgendering, and deadnaming, is not tolerated.